raif-s-naffah/xapi-rs/doc/DATA_README.md

 xAPI requires LRS implementations to sometimes produce results in _canonical_ form --See [Language Filtering Requirements for Canonical Format Statements][109] for example.

-This trait definees a method to be implemented by types required to produce such format
+This trait defines a method implemented by types required to produce such format.

 ## Getters, Builders and Setters